 The option Edit Multiple Files... shows, after clicking Yes in the warning dialog mentioned above, the Multi File Editor.
 The first thing to do here is to load a domain by clicking Load domain.
 Loading a domain is the same as for the Scrub Transcriptions... option.
-To be able to load a domain you must of course have created one beforehand (see Section 1.9.1).
+To be able to load a domain you must of course have created one beforehand (see the section called "How to select multiple files").
 After loading a domain, the data is shown in the table.
 In this table you can edit tiers on the Tiers tab and tier types on the Tier Types tab.